ylii0411/NICER_Unity_API/README.md

 ## How To Use
 1. Download the plug-in Unity library NICER_Unity_API.dll, and demo files (RunNICER.cs and Sample_Mocap.txt) to the working Unity Project.
-2. Assign NICER_API.cs to any chosen object in the working scene.
+2. Assign NICER_API.cs and RunNICER.cs to any chosen object in the working scene.
 3. Add tracking sources of joints Hand, Wrist, Elbow, and Shoulder to the public fields of NICER_API.cs.
-4. Assign RunNICER.cs to any chosen object and put the previous object with the NICER_API component to the public field of NICER_API.
+4. Add the object with NICER_API component to the public field of RunNICER.cs.
 5. Run the scene.

 ## Tracking Source of Arm Posture